 – The downlink: To send telemetry (e.g. flight status) from the UA to the UACS.
 It is anticipated that in some flight conditions or in specific airspaces it could be necessary to downlink video streams.

-In areas under the responsibility of the aeronautical authorities, the command-and-control communications will have to be compliant with ICAO standards.
+In areas under the responsibility of the aeronautical authorities, the C2 communications will have to be compliant with ICAO standards.
 Nevertheless, in the periods where the UA will follow a full autonomous flight, the up and down links could have very low data rates.

-A UA designed to fly in controlled airspace must be able to operate in both high- and low-density airspace.
-The air traffic control system would not necessarily be able to restrict UA to low density airspace only.
-Therefore, it is recommended that larger UA be equipped with a terrestrial link capability wherever possible, and a UA may use a geo-stationary satellite link in low density sectors and also probably in high density sectors where the total number of UA in that sector is low.

-The impact of latency on UAS command and control systems is a prime factor when considering the safety of operations.
-Latency will be of the utmost importance when establishing a safety case for the operation of UA, particularly in non-segregated airspace.
-Current air traffic management relies heavily on voice communications although information via data links is being progressively implemented.

-The potential types of information exchanges over the command and control (C2) link system are:
+The potential types of C2 information exchanges carried over the C2 Link system are:

 The UA control – To support the remote pilot's activity to fly the UA, power plant status information from the aircraft back to the remote pilot is essential on a frequent basis relative to the dynamics of the UA.

-The Avionics – Avionics systems send information (e.g. flight guidance system, flight management system, ATC communication, detect and avoid, weather radar, status reporting system) over the C2 link system from the UA to the control station (CS).
+The UA avionics – Avionics systems send information (e.g. flight guidance system, flight management system, ATC communication, detect and avoid, weather radar, status reporting system) over the C2 link system from the UA to the Control Station (UA CS).

-The payload – payload communications are not allowed to be carried in the C2 link system.
-In some cases, the C2 link system and payload communications information may be carried over a common link.
+In non-segregated airspace a link between air traffic control (ATC) and the UA Control Station (UA CS) via the UA, called ATC relay, will be required to relay ATC and air-to-air communications received and transmitted by the UA.

+For communicating with ATC, the UA uses the same equipment as a manned aircraft.
+This recommendation only considers the downlink bringing the ATC information from the UA to the UACS and the uplink from the UACS to the UA allowing the UA CS to communicate with ATC.

-One aspect of the management of safe UAS operations is the management of the interference received by the CNPC receivers that link the UA and the CS, either line of sight (LoS) or beyond line of sight (BLoS).
-Additionally, since the frequency band is shared with other aeronautical systems (like microwave landing system under RR No. 5.444), the interference caused by the UAS must also be managed to ensure that the levels of safety are appropriately maintained.
+One aspect of the management of safe UAS operations is the management of the interference received by the receivers that link the UA and the UA CS.
+Additionally, since the frequency band covered in this recommendation is shared with other aeronautical systems (like microwave landing systems under RR No. 5.444), the interference caused by the UAS must also be managed to ensure that the levels of airspace safety are appropriately maintained.